 Located 160 miles from Trivandrum, Thekkady is arguably the most exotic of natural beauties you will ever see.
 It’s quite ironical that this gem of nature is further enhanced by the presence of a man-made lake in the area.
 Tourists come from faraway lands to breathe in the serenity of this place.

-Bandipur Souvenir Station:
+Bandipur Souvenir Station

-Reaching Bandipur National park and Tiger Reserve
+How to reach Bandipur National Park and Tiger Reserve

 By Air: Bangalore airport that is 220 KMs away, is the closest stop for air travelers.

 By Rail: The nearest railhead is Mysore, standing 80 KMs away from the Reserve.